stuh84/ccie-rs-notes/quick-notes/multicast.md

 * Make sure router knows its an RP (ipv6 pim rp-address)
 * Use embedded for group joins on others

+## Multicast VLAN registration

+* Done for no multicast routing abilities
+* Routes packets from an M'cast source VLAN to one or more recipient VLANs

+## PIM NBMA Mode
+* Spokes don't usually hear each others messages
+* PIM excepcts all can
+* PIM NBMA treats as collect of P2P links
+* Doesn't support dense (apart from SD if MA located on hub and can comm with all spokes)
+* `ip pim nbma-mode` on interface

+## Multicast over GRE
+* Run same commands
+* RPF will fail unless RP reachable over tunnel
+* Use static mroute to allow it to be an interface for RPF
+* Same for group for when SPT switchover kicks in and forwarding back via IGP dest, not tunnel

+## Multicast BGP
+* Used when requirng different topology from unicast

+## Multicast Stub routing
+* Useful in PIM-DM when periodic flooding and pruning of mc'ast traffic
+* In SM and Bidi, eliminates group to RP mapping cache on stub device
+* Intended for f/wing into stub from distribution
+ * sources only work in DM
+ * SM and bidi filter at first hop and cause RPF failure
+ * Rx'ers cant be further downstream than stub
+ * Passive - Doesn't send or accept pim messages, assume PIM device is only one in network, and thus is DR and DF for all bidir PIM groups
+ * Filter restricts neighbours frmo participating
+  * Used for more than 1 m'cast device on LAN otherwise they consider themselves as DR/DR, meaning duplicate traffic + looping

+## Multicst Helper
+* Allows transport of b'cast packets across m'cast network, avoiding unnecessary
+* First hop router must translate from b'cast to m'cast
+* Last hop vice versa

 # Processes

 ## Sources sending packets to RP